rancher/dashboard/PLUGINS.md

 Run:

 ```
-yarn create @ranch/pkg example
+yarn create @ranch/pkg testplugin
 ```

-This will create a new UI Package in the `pkg/example` folder.
+This will create a new UI Package in the `pkg/testplugin` folder.

-Replace the contents of the file `pkg/example/index.js` with:
+Replace the contents of the file `pkg/testplugin/index.js` with:

 ```
 import { importTypes } from '@ranch/auto-import';